hexise/jaudiotagger-android/README.md

 - Java nio API calls are refactored:

-   The try-with-resources statements are replaced with streams, file channel and manually resource releasing.
+   - The try-with-resources statements are replaced with streams, file channel and manually resource releasing.
-   Usages of java.nio.file.Path are replaced by java.io.File. org.jaudiotagger.audio.generic.Permissions and its references are removed.
+   - Usages of java.nio.file.Path are replaced by java.io.File.
+   - org.jaudiotagger.audio.generic.Permissions and its references are removed.
+   - References to java.nio.charset.StandardCharsets are replaced with org.jaudiotagger.StandardCharsets.

 - Java incompatible API change:

-   javax.imageio.* imports and calls are removed. java.awt.* imports and calls are removed.
+   - javax.imageio.* imports and calls are removed.
+   - java.awt.* imports and calls are removed.
-   Character.isAlphabetic() call is changed since it is only available on Android 19.
+   - Character.isAlphabetic() call is changed since it is only available on Android 19.

 - org.jaudiotagger.logging.LogFormatter:

    This class is removed since it is unnecessary for Android platform.

-- References to java.nio.charset.StandardCharsets are replaced with org.jaudiotagger.StandardCharsets, since java.nio.charset.StandardCharsets is only available on Android 19+.

 <h2>License</h2>